'Founding' in an open technical role is a signal you don't want that job

-There are two things that are generally true about open technical roles that are advertised with the word "Founding" in the title (e.g. "Founding Engineer" or "Founding Data Scientist"):
+There are two things that are generally true about open technical roles advertised with the word “Founding” in the title (e.g., Founding Engineer or Founding Data Scientist):

-- They will likely pay less than the market rate for the role
+- They will likely pay less than the market rate for the role.

 Post-hoc "founding" titles